-C. Electric field.
+C. Electric Field

-The electric force forms an electric field which allows it to propagate.
+The electric force forms an electric field that allows it to propagate.
 Any stationary object that has a charge creates an electric field around itself.
 If another charged object enters this electric field, interactions will occur.

 The electric field strength generated by a point charge can be calculated using the formula

 We use electric field lines to depict the electric field ideally.
-These lines point towards the negative charges and away from the positive charge.
+These lines point toward the negative charges and away from the positive charge.
 The more densely packed the field lines are, the greater the electric field strength.

-D. Electric Potential, Current, and Resistance.
+D. Electric Potential, Current, and Resistance

-In the previous reviewer, we have learned that objects have gravitational potential energy by virtue of their location and work must be applied to move massive objects against the Earth’s gravitational field.
+In the previous reviewer, we have learned that objects have gravitational potential energy by virtue of their location, and work must be applied to move massive objects against the Earth’s gravitational field.

 We can also relate an object’s electric potential energy to its unit charge.
-Charged particles tend to experience a change in electric potential energy as they move within an electric field.
-The more charged a particle is, the more the electric potential energy it possesses.
+Charged particles experience a change in electric potential energy as they move within an electric field.
+The more charged a particle is, the more electric potential energy it possesses.
 This concept is called electric potential, which is expressed as

 ΔV = ΔPEelectric/q

-This is measured in volts (V) which is equal to 1 J/C. Hence, we can say that a battery that contains 1.5 V has an energy of 1.5 J for every 1 C of charge.
+This is measured in volts (V) equal to 1 J/C. Hence, we can say that a battery that contains 1.5 V has an energy of 1.5 J for every 1 C of charge.

-Current can be generated by positively charged and negatively charged particles and its direction is always opposite to the movement of electrons.
+Current can be generated by positively charged and negatively charged particles, and its direction is always opposite to the movement of electrons.

 The motion of charges can also be opposed, depending on the property of the material and its dimension.
 This ability is called resistance which is the ratio of electric potential to current.
 This is measured in ohms (Ω).

 Part II.
-Circuits.
+Circuits

 Everything that needs electricity, from the light in your house to the gadgets that allow you to study this reviewer, is powered by a circuit.

-To study a circuit, we must first understand its features such as current, resistance, and voltage.
+To study a circuit, we must first understand its features, such as current, resistance, and voltage.

 - Current (I) refers to the amount of charge flowing through a circuit per unit of time.
 It is measured in amperes (amps).
-The faster the current flows, the greater the amount of electrical energy is being transferred to the electrical components.
+The faster the current flows, the greater the amount of electrical energy transferred to the electrical components.